TheStachelfisch/TheStachelfisch/README.md

 # Hi There!
-I'm a developer who mainly specializes in C like languages.
+I'm a developer who mainly specializes in object oriented languages.
 I have experience in creating applications, working with APIs and maintaining servers, either hosted myself or a VPS.

 Below is a full list of everything I do or know.